 Passwords continue to be able to provide an important authentication layer alone or in combination with other factors.
 However, password based security like all security measures, needs to regularly evolve as threat methods change.

-By continually checking user accounts against compromised credentials and screening new passwords to ensure they are not exposed, organizations dramatically improve efficacy of password-based security.
+By continually checking user accounts against compromised credentials and screening new passwords to ensure they are not exposed, organizations dramatically improve the efficacy of password-based security.

 Enzoic’s innovative compromised credential and breach notification services were created to protect corporate networks and consumer websites from unauthorized access and fraud.
 Enzoic helps organizations screen user accounts for known, compromised credentials and block unauthorized authentication.
 Enzoic Ltd. Is a privately held company based out of Boulder, Colorado.
 For more information, visit: www.enzoic.com.